 Capital requirements are measured on both a regulatory and economic basis.
-Regulatory capital covers all Pillar 1 risks (i.e. credit risk, operational risk and foreign exchange risk) for all significant business areas.
-UBUK determines its minimum capital requirements in compliance with the Capital Requirements Regulation, on a daily basis.
-Economic capital includes all other material risks (after recognising relevant mitigation), which do not require the provision of regulatory capital under Pillar 1 (known as Pillar 2 risks).
-As the Bank does not deploy a formal economic capital model, the approach adopted has been to consider individually additional capital requirements for those risks not covered under Pillar 1 (i.e. the so-called Pillar 1 plus approach).
+Regulatory capital covers all Pillar 1 risks (i.e. Credit risk, Operational risk and Market risk) for all significant business areas.
+UBUK determines its minimum Capital requirements in compliance with the Capital Requirements Regulation, on a daily basis.
+Economic capital includes all other material risks (after recognising relevant mitigation), which do not require the provision of Regulatory Capital under Pillar 1 (known as Pillar 2 risks).
+As the Bank does not deploy a formal economic capital model, the approach adopted has been to consider individually additional Capital requirements for those risks not covered under Pillar 1 (i.e. the so-called Pillar 1 plus approach).
 Additional risks are categorised into one of the following four main elements:

-- Risks covered by Pillar 1 where Pillar 1 capital charges may be inadequate
+- Risks covered by Pillar 1 where Pillar 1 Capital charges may be inadequate

 - Risks not fully covered by Pillar 1

 - Risks not covered by Pillar 1

 - Business / strategic risks

-Individual risks and mitigates are then assessed, additional capital requirements considered and methodologies developed to compute incremental capital charges where appropriate.
+Individual risks and mitigates are then assessed, additional capital requirements considered, and methodologies developed to compute incremental capital charges where appropriate.

-Both Pillar 1 and Pillar 2 capital requirements are computed daily and circulated to senior management.
-Furthermore, on a quarterly basis both the R&GPC and the Board receive and review reports of capital adequacy, liquidity and other risks.
+Both Pillar 1 and Pillar 2 Capital requirements are computed daily and circulated to senior management.
+Furthermore, on a quarterly basis the Board receive and review reports of capital adequacy, liquidity and other risks.